mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

-* We fixed an issue where endpoints would get re-created once for an application that was converted from Mendix 10.6 or older to 10.7 or newer.
+* We fixed an issue where endpoints would get deleted and re-created when an application was converted from Mendix version 10.6 or below to  version 10.7 or above.

 ### February 29, 2024